Skip to content

 Next, right-tap on ‘Google Chrome’ from that list and choose ‘Uninstall.’

-Once you have uninstalled the app, navigate to the official website of Google, and install Chrome in any accessible location.
+Once you have uninstalled the app, go to the official website of Google, and install Chrome in any accessible location.

 After you have downloaded Chrome, run the executable to install it.
 Next, see if installing Chrome again resolves the ‘Widevine Content Decryption Module‘ problem.